pulumi/pulumi-awsx/nodejs/awsx/apigateway/README.md

 })
 ```

+For more information API Integrations, visit the [AWS documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-api-integration-types.html).

 #### Raw Data Route

 A Raw Data Route is a fallback route for when raw swagger control is desired.
 The `data` field should be an object that will be then included in the final swagger specification.
+For more information on the `x-amazon-apigateway-integration` swagger object, visit the [AWS documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-swagger-extensions-integration.html).

 ```ts
 import * as awsx from "@pulumi/awsx";